kubernetes-sigs/cloud-provider-equinix-metal/README.md

 ## Control Plane Load Balancing

-CCM implements an optional control plane load balancer using one of two approaches:

-1. an Equinix Metal Load Balancer
-1. an Equinix Metal Elastic IP (EIP) and the Equinix Metal API's ability to assign that EIP to different devices.
+CCM implements an optional control plane load balancer using an Equinix Metal Elastic IP (EIP) and the Equinix Metal API's ability to assign that EIP to different devices.

 You have several options for control plane load-balancing: